enkore/j4-dmenu-desktop/BUILDING.md

 prints the commands it would have executed to stdout.
 You can then tweak it to your needs using standard Meson flags.

-Meson, like CMake, provide several options that tweak the build.
+Meson, like CMake, provides several options that tweak the build.
 In particular, developers may want to set `split-source` to reduce unnecessary recompilation when building `j4-dmenu-desktop` and `j4-dmenu-tests` at the same time[^1] (`meson-setup.sh` sets this in its debugging build styles).